nixpulvis/oursh/README.md

 **This design is subject to change.**

-- `job` - sub-process execution management.
+- `process` - sub-process execution management.
 - `program` - parser and interpreter for the syntax of the shell.
     - `posix` - POSIX (`sh`-like) syntax.
     - `modern` - Modified syntax for supporting "modern" features, like lambdas.